securitytxt/security-txt/draft-foudil-securitytxt.md

 large or otherwise malformed in an attempt to discover or exploit weaknesses in parsing code.
 Implementors SHOULD make sure that any such code be robust against large and malformed files.
 ABNF grammar (as defined in
-{{abnf}}) SHOULD be used a way to verify these files.
+{{abnf}}) SHOULD be used as a way to verify these files.

-Same concerns apply to any other resources referenced within security.txt files, as well as any security reports received as the result of publishing this file.
+Same concerns apply to any other resources referenced within security.txt files, as well as any security reports received as a result of publishing this file.
 Such resources and reports may be hostile, malformed or malicious.

 ## No Implied Permission for Testing